nakyeongahn/IntrotoIM/March_30/README.md

 I also wanted to get cheeks fading when the switch is pushed; however, the program is keep updating the value from the sensor.
 It was not easy to control the value from the sensor.

+I wanted to make more drastic changes in the intensity of red light; however, the light could only range from 0 to 255.